 The EU vaccine-sharing mechanism allows 27 Member States to share EU purchased doses with third countries, including through COVAX.

 Throughout the pandemic, the EU has remained fair and open to the world.
-It has exported 50% of the vaccines produced in the EU.
+Since December 2020, almost 2.5 billion vaccine doses have been exported to 168 countries.

 The EU has been at the forefront of the work on the World Trade Organization's (WTO) response to the COVID-19 pandemic.
 Responding to the exceptional circumstances of the COVID-19 pandemic, during the 12th WTO Ministerial Conference, the Ministers agreed on a number of clarifications and a waiver of certain obligations of the TRIPS Agreement to allow eligible WTO Members to authorise a company to manufacture and export COVID-19 vaccines in a fast and simplified manner without the consent of the patent owner.